obsidian-tasks-group/obsidian-tasks/docs/Advanced/Urgency.md

 ## How to Display the Urgency Score

 You can display the calculated Urgency score in your task list using the `show urgency` option.

+## Common Questions

+### Why do all my tasks have urgency score 1.95?

+We sometimes get told that the urgency score is broken and Tasks is ignoring the user's Due Date, Priority and so on.

+Invariably this is because the user's Tasks data is incorrect in some way that prevents the Tasks plugin from reading the data.

+And the most likely current cause of that is incorrectly ordered values in a task: see [[Auto-Suggest#What do I need to know about the order of items in a task?|What do I need to know about the order of items in a task?]].

+We are tracking this ordering limitation in [issue #1505](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1505).